Texas Property Tax Exemptions and Reductions

 Optional over 65 or disabled exemptions: Any taxing unit may offer an additional exemption of at least $3,000 for taxpayers age 65 or older and/or disabled.

 You may file for a homestead exemption up to one year after the delinquency date – usually Feb.
 1. If you are 65 or older or disabled, you must apply for the exemption no later than one year from your 65th birthday or one year after the delinquency date, whichever is later.
+Property owners have up to two years after the delinquency date to file for a homestead exemption.

 A percentage of the school tax ceiling may be transferred.

 To transfer the school tax ceiling, you may request a certificate from the chief appraiser in the last appraisal district in which you received the tax ceiling.
-You present the transfer certificate to the chief appraiser in the district where the new home is located, when you apply for homestead exemptions on the new home.
+You present the transfer certificate to the chief appraiser in the district where the new home is located when you apply for homestead exemptions on the new home.

 The exemption amount that a qualified disabled veteran receives depends on the veteran’s disability rating from the branch of the armed service: